 Defensively, he has big question marks.
 His size and lack of lateral movement give players with real explosiveness an advantage.
 Kennard might have to be hidden on the floor against lesser offensive players.
 Kennard has put a lot of time into his offensive game but forgot to work on his defense.

 Kennard is not a player who is going to become an all-star.
 However, he’s going to become a quality rotational player with some work to adjust his game to the NBA level.
 Will Oklahoma City make Kennard their pick?
 That’s unknown but he provides a deep threat Oklahoma City really lacked this season.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!